LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 I ended up being dead wrong.
 It was a lot of work, reading, and making reports about every small thing we read.

-What happened was that I had the "luck" that the new teachers were from prestigious Universities and had the mentality of getting everyone at that level before getting into the university.
+What happened was that we had the "luck" that the new teachers for our generation were from prestigious Universities and had the mentality of getting their students at that level before getting into the university.
 I can remember my classmates excited about that and myself internally screaming.

 I made it through, but I cried my way to graduation.
-If someone had told me back then that those skills would eventually lead to better pay and more opportunities, I would have called it bullshit—but it turned out to be true.
+If someone had told me back then that those skills would eventually lead to better pay and more opportunities, I would have called it bullshit, but it turned out to be true.

 <br>